oa-333/elog/README.md

 All tests were performed on Windows, compiling with g++ for MinGW, running under MSYSTEM console.
 All tests were conducted on commodity hardware.

+Please note that all benchmarks calculate the average value and not percentiles.
+The reason for that is that collecting each sample time affected greatly the test, reducing performance up to 20%.
+Since there is no interaction with external system (at least in this benchmark), only averages are presented,
+as outliers are not expected.

 ## Empty Logging Benchmark

 The first benchmark checked the impact of using the logging macros without logging (i.e. when log level does not match).